 Happy at Work?
 Decide Whether or Not to Stay in Your Current Job

 In April 2021 alone, a record four million people quit their jobs.
 And their reasons were vast.
-Some sought shorter commutes, closer proximity to their families, the opportunity to explore different interests, concern over the safety aspects at their current employment, and a variety of other personal reasons, like simply wanting to be happy at work.
+Some sought shorter commutes, closer proximity to their families, the opportunity to explore different interests, learn new skills, concern over the safety aspects at their current employment, and a variety of other personal reasons, like simply wanting to be happy at work.

 And that’s just the stats from one month.